-- Refund requests must be submitted via email by July 10, 2020.
+- Refund requests must be submitted via email to firstname.lastname@example.org.
 Refunds will be issued, minus a 10% processing charge.
-Refund requests received after July 10, 2020 may not be granted.
+Refund requests received after August 7, 2020 may not be granted.

 ASA reminds everyone: Our Annual Meeting is convened for the purposes of professional development and scholarly educational interchange in the spirit of free inquiry and free expression.
 Harassment of colleagues, students, or other conference participants undermines the principle of equity at the heart of these professional fora and is inconsistent with the principles of free inquiry and free expression.
 Consequently, harassment is considered by ASA to be a serious form of professional misconduct.

 The following Anti-Harassment Policy outlines expectations for all those who attend or participate in ASA meetings.
 It reminds ASA meeting participants that all professional academic ethics and norms apply as standards of behavior and interaction at these meetings.

 Purpose.
 ASA is committed to providing a safe and welcoming conference environment for all participants, free from harassment based on age, race, sex, ethnicity, national origin, religion, language, sexual orientation, gender identity or gender expression, disability, health conditions, socioeconomic status, marital status, domestic status, or parental status (hereafter, simply harassment).
 “Participant” in this policy refers to anyone present at ASA meetings, including staff, contractors, vendors, exhibitors, venue staff, ASA members, and all other attendees.

 Expected Behavior.
 All participants at ASA meetings are expected to abide by this Anti-Harassment Policy in all meeting venues including ancillary events as well as official and unofficial social gatherings.

 - Follow the norms of professional respect that are necessary to promote the conditions for free academic interchange.